rajinator/k8s-apps-repo/README.md

 ## Structure

-Applications are organized by platform:
+Applications are organized by platform and component type:

 ```
 k8s-apps-repo/